Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 *  A file named **model.h5** with the trained model ready to test on the [simulator](https://github.com/udacity/self-driving-car-sim).
 * A file named **report.md** with the report for the current project.
 * A video file named **track1.mp4** with the model succesfully working on track one.
 * * A video file named ** track2.mp4** with the same model used on track one, but just to evalaute its behavior on new data.
-That is, behaviour on thrack
+That is, behaviour on track 2.
-The submission includes a model.py file, drive.py, model.h5 a writeup report and video.mp4.

 ## Introduction